 Happy (Stressless) Holidays!

-- Plan your marketing for 2013 – now!
+- Plan your marketing for the year ahead – now!
 Sure, you could start thinking about it after the new year begins, but why?
 The end of the year is the perfect time to consider what you did or didn’t do last year and prepare to do better in the new year.
 Will you target a new industry or region?
 Do you know March is your slow time and you’d like to fill it with engagements?
 Will you spend less marketing in one area and more in another?
 Think about that.

 - Use Business Contact Manager for Outlook – I’m often surprised so few know about this useful add-in.
 Now I admit there are some more powerful applications out there for prospect, project and contact management, but if you’ve already purchased Outlook and aren’t ready to invest in a separate business contact manager, it’s worth looking into.
 I use it to manage long-term client projects (as well as my own) and break down the tasks involved.
 I couldn’t do that as well with Outlook alone.